sergiofv/flashcards/README.md

-FLASHCARDS APP WITH DJANGO AND VUE.JS
+# FLASHCARDS APP WITH DJANGO AND VUE.JS

-How to run:
+## Installation

 A) DOWNLOAD APP